zacharopoulou/microT-CNN/README.md

 - For coordinates of exons and sequences of transcripts in a FASTA format, you can employ the fix_exons_fasta_files.R script.
 This script requires a file containing transcript names (refer to transcript_id_list.txt for the format).
 It will generate two files that can be used as inputs for microT-CNN: a tab-separated file containing the coordinates of exons for each transcript, and a FASTA file containing their sequences.

+#### MicroT-CNN Performance Analysis with Varied Inputs

+The `estimations` file provides a comprehensive analysis of the MicroT-CNN tool, exploring its performance under diverse input conditions.
+It includes a detailed examination of CPU and RAM consumption, as well as execution time, across a range of experimental setups.